 Ride the Bus is a competitive drinking game that demands the player’s logical skills and a dose of luck to not get plastered.
+Famous last words, we say!
+The basic rule of this game?
 If you cannot guess correctly, you drink!

-The game utilizes an entire deck of playing cards (52 cards) and the goal of the game is to have the fewest number of cards in hand at the end of the round.
+The game utilizes an entire deck of playing cards (all 52 cards minus the jokers), and the goal of the game is to have the fewest number of cards in hand at the end of the round.
+Sounds simple enough, right?

-Prior to starting the game, players must pick one person to be the dealer and arrange themselves in around a table with some beer in hand.
+Prior to starting the game, players must pick one person to be the dealer.
+All players must sit around a table with a beer in hand.

 The dealer may be chosen randomly.
 Or, to start the game in the spirit of drinking, a chugging contest is in order.
 All active players chug a beer in unison, the player to finish last (or first) is the dealer.

 Don’t like beer?
 Here’s a list of some other great drinks for this game.